Astros vs. Blue Jays Player Props Betting Odds

 Bregman Stats

-- Bregman enters this matchup looking to extend his 11-game hit streak.
-During his last 10 games he is hitting .444 with a double, two home runs, six walks and 13 RBI.
+- Bregman enters this game looking to extend his 12-game hit streak.
+In his last 10 outings he is batting .405 with a double, two home runs, six walks and 12 RBI.

 Bregman Recent Games